 Really, the best way to determine the beer you like best for your beer bread is to jump in and try a loaf with your favorite bottle!
-If the flavor is too strong or bitter, you’ll know that you need to move to a lighter brew.
+If the flavor is too strong, bitter, or fruity, you’ll know that you need to move to a different brew.

 Tips for Making The Best Beer Bread

 Making beer bread is about as easy as it gets: 1.) whisk together the dry ingredients, 2.) mix in the beer, 3.) pour melted butter over the batter in a loaf pan, and 4.) bake.

 While beer bread has a dense and chewy crumb by nature, I’ve had loaves that sadly turned out too tough.
 Over the years, I’ve found that a few tips will ensure the best textured (and best tasting) loaf.

 - Sift the flour.
 I always use a “spoon and sweep” method for measuring my flour (i.e. spoon the flour into the measuring cup and sweep the top with the straight edge of a butter knife).
 For beer bread, I find that sifting the flour before measuring it out creates the best crumb.